tolarewaju3/codelikethewind/5g-streaming/README.md

 ## Deploy Data Grid & MySQL Storage

-We’ll use data grid to cache our call events for quick access. **Data Grid is a distributed, in-memory cache that accelerates data processing.** Technically, call events flow to data grid after we transform it using Flink, but Flink requires Data Grid to be up.
+We’ll use data grid to cache our call events for quick access. **Data Grid is a distributed, in-memory cache that accelerates data processing.**

 First, **we’ll install the Data Grid Operator.** On the left menu, select Operators → OperatorHub and type “Data Grid”.
 Click Install.
 The “Installed Namespace” should be `openshift-operators`. **Click Install again.**

 After the operator finishes installing, **create a new data grid cluster.** On the left menu, select Operators → Installed Operators and click “Data Grid”.
-Select Infinispan Cluster under the provided APIs.
+Select "Infinispan Cluster" under the provided APIs.

 ![Data Grid Installation](img/data_grid_install.png)